Shafqat-Shahriar/Smart_Appointment_System/asset_prompt.md

 # Vendor eg. Fashion Optics, Iris Enterprise
 # Installation dates eg. 10/11/2025
 # Value eg. 12454.00, 45000.00 ( all currency amount )

+prompt 2:

+it could be like, I need to add more location and other types of their categories later, the admin must have the ability to add more types u know